dphdmn/ImageElo/README.md

 Using ImageElo is straightforward.
 Follow these steps:

+1. **Setup**:
-1. Place the Python script (or exe file) in the same folder as your image collection.
+   - Place the Python script (or exe file) in the same folder as your image collection.

+2. **Navigation**:
-2. Open a terminal or command prompt and navigate to the directory where the script and images are located.
+   - Open a terminal or command prompt.
+   - Navigate to the directory where the script and images are located.

+3. **Running the Script**:
-3. Run the script by either executing it without any arguments (in the same folder as the images) or by specifying the image folder as an attribute.
+   - Execute the script by either:
+     - Running it without any arguments (if the script is in the same folder as the images).

-Feel free to manage your image files between sessions, but make sure not to delete the "gameElo.txt" file.
-Doing so will reset your progress, and all files will be renamed once the script is run again without that file.
+     - Specifying the image folder as an attribute (if the script is located elsewhere).

+4. **Managing Image Files**:
+   - You have the flexibility to add or delete image files between different sessions.

+5. **Important Note**:
+   - Avoid deleting the "gameElo.txt" file, as doing so will reset your progress.
+   - When the script is run again without "gameElo.txt," all files will be renamed.

+6. **Understanding Game Progress**:
+   - The game's progress is determined by Elo values assigned to each image, stored in the "gameElo.txt" dictionary.
+   - The file names of the images are purely for visual sorting purposes and have no impact on Elo values.
+   - Renaming a file will not affect its Elo value; instead, it will be treated as an unknown image with an initial Elo of 1000 on the next run.

+7. **Adding More Images**:
-The game's progress, represented by Elo values for each image, is stored in the "gameElo.txt" dictionary.
-The actual file names of the images are used solely for visual sorting purposes.
-If you decide to rename a file, it will not affect its Elo value.
-Instead, the image will be treated as unknown with an Elo of 1000 on the next run.
-If you want to add more images from another session or a different folder, you'll need to manually modify the values in "gameElo.txt" to merge them.
-Otherwise, new files will be considered fresh with an initial Elo of 1000.
+   - If you wish to include additional images from another session or a different folder, manually modify the values in "gameElo.txt" to merge them.
+   - Otherwise, new files will be considered fresh with an initial Elo of 1000.

 Before applying ImageElo to your actual image collection, we strongly advise testing it on a small set of dummy files to ensure everything works as expected.

-We warmly welcome contributions and issue reports to enhance the functionality and stability of ImageElo.
-Whether you have encountered problems or have suggestions for improvements, don't hesitate to create a pull request or open an issue.
+Remember that we welcome contributions and issue reports to enhance the functionality and stability of ImageElo.
+Whether you encounter problems or have suggestions for improvements, feel free to create a pull request or open an issue.
 Happy image organizing! 📸